 Guilty pleasures aren’t always evil

-Don’t blush every time your boss or colleague likes a gif you shared on Facebook during the working hours.
+Don’t blush every time your boss or colleague likes a GIF you shared on Facebook during working hours.

 Oh my God!
 They must have noticed the suspicious timing.
 Even worse: they liked it to let you know they noticed it.

 It isn’t a bad thing.
 After all, it serves to show you aren’t the only one who’s peeking on Facebook and stalking people when they should be doing another work report.